discordnova/Nova/ratelimiter/README.md

 It then uses the calculated hash to check if a bucket with the hash already exists in our Redis store.

 If not, the service locks the bucket and disallows the creation of new bucket for a period of time.
-It also responds a `Status.STATUS_OK` and we set `update_asked` to `true` to ask for bucket information and being able to create one separately .
+It also responds a `Status.STATUS_OK` and we set `update_asked` to `true` to ask for bucket information to be able to create one separately .

 Otherwise we need to check if there is enough remaining allowed requests *(`remaining` > 1)* for the bucket.
 If not, the ratelimiter simply responds with `Status.STATUS_RATELIMITED`.